GameOverloads/X2WotCModdingWiki/docs/Modder_Master_Material/XCOM_2_WOTC_Master_Materials.md

 > [!NOTE]
 > The explained master materials below are the important ones used by many assets rather than every master material.
-> <br>This is for the sake of page length, as their are 36 master materials in total built for WOTC.
+> <br>This is for the sake of page length, as there are 36 master materials in total built for WOTC.

 > [!NOTE]
 > UDK Materials & Textures Link: [MaterialsAndTexturesHome](https://docs.unrealengine.com/udk/Three/MaterialsAndTexturesHome.html)